 When most people think of stress fractures and osteoporosis, they think of women going through (or already have gone through) menopause.
-One of the most commonly affected demographic groups, though, is the young female athlete.
+One of the most commonly affected demographic groups, though, are young female runners.
 That is by far the most common type of patient I see with a stress fracture – the Charleston high school or college cross country or track runner with a stress fracture in a bone of the foot, ankle, or leg.

 It has been shown that an individual develops about half of his or her bone mineral content during his or her adolescent years.
 In these formative years, factors such as decreased or absent menstrual cycles, lower body mass indices, decreased caloric intake, and participation in endurance running sports can negatively affect bone loss.
 An important question then becomes whether these young female athletes regain that lost bone.